Quuxplusone/Advent/adventure-family-tree/field-guide.md

     treasures dropped in either safe are accessible from the other.
     It is opened with a magic word.

+- ROBE0665: The wall safe from LONG0501 has moved to the East Side Chamber.
+    It is opened with the same combination as in LONG0501.

 ### Sword-in-stone puzzles

-- LONG0501 (MCDO0551, LONG0751): Go up from the Misty Cavern to reach Sword Point.
+- LONG0501 (LONG0751, MCDO0551, ROBE0665): Go up from the Misty Cavern to reach Sword Point.
     _Through the thick white mist looms a polished marble slab, to which is affixed an enormous rusty iron anvil.
 In golden letters are written the words: "Whoso Pulleth Out This Sword of This